 Much-loved by locals and visitors alike, Panmure Island is truly a beach-lover’s paradise.
 Located along a causeway, there’s water access on both sides of the highway.
 You’ll find the sheltered St. Mary’s Bay on one side and the ocean on the other.

-It seems that unanimously, locals have memories of jumping over the famous bridge and building sand castles for hours at Basin Head.
-Basin Head has one particular attribute that makes it unique in PEI, if you run your feet through its sand – it will sing!
+It seems that unanimously, locals have memories of taking the drive out and building sand castles for hours at Basin Head.
+And while Basin Head has one particular attribute that makes it unique in PEI, if you run your feet through its sand – it will sing!
 Really, we’re not kidding, you can read about the signing sands here.

 This beautiful and scenic beach is located just a 25 minute drive from the Confederation Bridge and a 30 minute drive outside of Charlottetown, making it the perfect pit stop on your travels.